Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

-The proof of \cref{TheoremC} uses a spectral sequence argument to reduce $S$ or $R$ coefficients to $\kk$ coefficients, where the result can be deduced from the general nonsense of $A_\infty$-(bi)modules.
+The proof of Theorem~\ref{TheoremC} uses a spectral sequence argument to reduce $S$ or $R$ coefficients to~$\kk$ coefficients, where the result can be deduced from the general nonsense of $A_\infty$-(bi)modules.
 The $\m$-adic completion allows us to apply the Eilenberg--Moore comparison theorem.
-Geometrically it may seem a little mysterious, but it can be understood as follows: we cannot expect $\CF^*(\LL, \LL)$ to know about the Floer theory of $L$ away from the local system $\calL$, so to relate its Hochschild invariants to $\CF_S^*(\bL, \bL)^\op$ we should expect to have to complete, or at least localise, the latter at $\m$.
+Geometrically, it may seem a little mysterious, but it can be understood as follows: we cannot expect $\CF^*\bigl(\LL, \LL\bigr)$ to know about the Floer theory of $L$ away from the local system $\calL$, so to relate its Hochschild invariants to $\CF_S^*(\bL, \bL)^\op$ we should expect to have to complete, or at least localise, the latter~at~$\m$.

-When combined with the generation criterion, \cref{TheoremC} gives a powerful new tool for proving split-generation.
+When combined with the generation criterion, Theorem~\ref{TheoremC} gives a powerful new tool for proving split-generation.
 For example, suppose $X$ is a compact monotone toric manifold whose minimal Chern number is at least $2$, and assume our coefficient field $\kk$ has characteristic $2$.
-Let $\LL$ be the real locus of $X$ equipped with the trivial local system, which defines an object in $\Fuk(X)_0$.
-By building on work of Tonkonog \cite{TonkonogCO}, for an appropriate choice of $I$ as in \cref{TheoremC} we construct a commutative diagram of $\kk$-algebras
+Let $\LL$ be the real locus of $X$ equipped with the trivial local system.
+By building on work of Tonkonog \cite{TonkonogCO}, for an appropriate choice of $I$ as in Theorem~\ref{TheoremC} we construct a commutative diagram of $\kk$-algebras